mjablons1/raspberry-pi-headless-spotify-streamer/README.md

 	<details>
 	<summary>Click to learn more</summary>
     * The streaming device does not have to authenticate itself into the streaming service, only your mobile phone app does the way you normally use it.
-This greatly simplifies the setup or improves the security in case you'd otherwise come up with the bad idea to put your credentials in plain into some config file... (dont!)
+This greatly simplifies the setup or improves the security in case you'd otherwise come up with the bad idea to put your credentials in plain into some config file... (don't!)
 	</details>

 ## Prerequisites

 * Spotify account and Spotify app installed on any computer or mobile device
-	* this will be now used just as authentication, music browsing and remote control session, the bare-bones straeming will be offloaded to RPI
+	* this will be now used just as authentication, music browsing and remote control session, the bare-bones streaming will be offloaded to RPI
 * Rpi (I used Rpi 2B equipped with a USB WIFI adapter and with Debian 11, bullseye image)
 * USB class-compliant audio interface (I used MOTU M6)

 The key software component will be an application called [spotifyd](https://github.com/Spotifyd/spotifyd).
-What's most interesting for us is that spotifyd supports Spotify Connect which is a feature that makes your rpi show up as a viable playback device in your offical spotify application.
+What's most interesting for us is that spotifyd supports Spotify Connect which is a feature that makes your rpi show up as a viable playback device in your official spotify application.
 You can find all instructions how to get it working here [Spotifyd Wiki](https://spotifyd.github.io/spotifyd/installation/Raspberry-Pi.html?search=ystesystem).

 Thanks, bye!